cyclone-23/zhenhua.github.io/index.md

 I’ve been a postdoctoral fellow in Johnny Tam’s Lab at <a href="https://www.nei.nih.gov/research/research-labs-and-branches/clinical-and-translational-imaging-section" target="_blank">National Eye Institute (NIH)</a>,starting from June 2023, applying adaptive-optics techniques to advance quantitative vision science.

-My research of interest is integrating signal processing, physics-based simulation, and deep learning to probe complex biological systems—from intracellular dynamics in living tissue to high-resolution structural imaging.
-I build stremlined Python pipelines that extract interpretable features to drive both research insights and clinical applications.
+I have 8+ years of experience of integrating signal processing, physics-based simulation, and deep learning to probe complex biological systems—from intracellular dynamics in living tissue to high-resolution structural imaging.
+My research focuses on developing streamlined Python pipelines that extract interpretable biomarkers to drive both scientific discovery and clinical translation.

 ---